omeka-s-modules/ActivityLog/README.md

 - `user.login`
 - `user.logout`
+- `setting.insert`
+    - for the "setting" resource
+    - for the "site_setting" resource
+    - for the "user_setting" resource
+- `setting.update`
+    - for the "setting" resource
+    - for the "site_setting" resource
+    - for the "user_setting" resource
+- `setting.delete`
+    - for the "setting" resource
+    - for the "site_setting" resource
+    - for the "user_setting" resource
-- `api.create.post` for all API resources
+- `api.create.post`for all API resources
 - `api.update.post` for all API resources
 - `api.delete.post` for all API resources
 - `api.batch_create.post` for all API resources